The Bewick Collection is open to the public

 The Bewick Collection is a true testament to the artist's outstanding life and talent

-Since November 2006, Waterford Institute of Technology has played permanent host to Pauline Bewick’s Waterford Collection; paintings, sculptures, tapestries, sketches and wall hangings from her renowned Seven Ages Collection.
+Since November 2006, South East Technological University has played permanent host to Pauline Bewick’s Waterford Collection; paintings, sculptures, tapestries, sketches and wall hangings from her renowned Seven Ages Collection.
 A remarkably prolific artist, Ms. Bewick’s work can be found in galleries and collections throughout the world.
-The WIT community is proud that this generous gift to the State is showcased in a higher education institution, particularly when one considers how well the artist has embodied the concept of lifelong learning.
+The SETU Waterford community is proud that this generous gift to the State is showcased in a higher education institution, particularly when one considers how well the artist has embodied the concept of lifelong learning.